mmarkdown/mmark/Syntax.md

 :   HTML comments are detected and translated into `<cref>`s.

 ### XML RFC 7749 Output

+When the RFC editor drops support for this format it will be removed from Mmark as well.
+This is expected to happen in 2019.

 Title Block:
 :   Identical to RFC 7991, Mmark will take care to translate this into something xml2rfc (v2) can